Get a Free Quote

 About School Uniform Manufacturers in Canada

-+ What does DDP cover and which ports do you ship to?
++ What does DDP shipping cover and how does it work?

-+ What is the MOQ and typical production timeline for Canadian orders?
++ What is the MOQ and typical production timeline?

 Have a question not covered here?
-Talk to our Canada team directly — we respond within 48 hours with a detailed quote, fabric samples, and DDP pricing.
+Talk to our Canada team directly.